Graph Foundation Models: Concepts, Opportunities and Challenges: GNN+LLM-based Models

 \subsubsection{LLM-centric Methods}

 While LLMs have shown impressive performance in various natural language tasks, they struggle with precise mathematical calculations, multi-step logic reasoning, spatial and topological perception, and handling temporal progression.
 Hence some works utilize GNNs to enhance the performance of LLM, denoted as LLM-centric methods.
 For example, GraphTranslator \citep{graphtranslator} utilizes a Graph Model to efficiently manage predefined tasks and takes advantage of the extended interface of Large Language Models to support a variety of open-ended tasks for the Graph Model.
 GraphGPT \citep{graphgpt} integrates large language models with graph structural knowledge through graph instruction tuning, enabling LLMs to understand complex graph structures and improving adaptability across various datasets and tasks.
-THLM \citep{thlm} introduces a novel pretraining framework for language models that explicitly incorporates the topological and heterogeneous information found in Text-Attributed Heterogeneous Graphs.
-GraphPrompter \citep{Graph-Prompter} aligns graph information with LLMs through the use of soft prompts.
-InstructGraph \citep{instructgraph} enhances large language models (LLMs) with graph reasoning and generation capabilities through instruction tuning and preference alignment.
-RELM \citep{relm} utilizes the chemical knowledge embedded in LMs to support GNNs, thereby improving the accuracy of real-world chemical reaction predictions.
+THLM \citep{thlm} introduces a novel pre-training framework for language models that explicitly incorporates the topological and heterogeneous information found in text-attributed heterogeneous graphs.
+GraphPrompter \citep{Graph-Prompter} aligns graph information with LLMs via soft prompts.
+InstructGraph \citep{instructgraph} enhances LLMs with graph reasoning and generation capabilities through instruction tuning and preference alignment.
+RELM \citep{relm} utilizes the chemical knowledge embedded in LMs to support GNNs, thereby improving the accuracy of real-world chemical reaction predictions. {TEA-GLM \citep{TEA-GLM} pretrains a GNN using contrastive learning to capture structural and semantic graph information, then employs a linear projector to map GNN representations into unified task-specific instructions for LLMs, enabling effective cross-dataset and cross-task generalization without fine-tuning the LLM.
+G-Retriever \citep{G-Retriever} introduces G-Retriever, a retrieval-augmented generation (RAG) framework that enables question answering on real-world textual graphs through a conversational interface, mitigating hallucinations and scaling efficiently to large graphs.}